vifon/ledger-web/README.md

 ### Known Bugs

-- The journal view works correctly only if the Ledger journal uses the YYYY-MM-DD date format.
+- The journal view works correctly only if the Ledger journal uses the YYYY-MM-DD or YYYY/MM/DD date format (possibly with DD and MM switched).

 ## Screenshots